alex-dukhno/alex-dukhno.github.io/_posts/2020-08-29-This-August-in-my-Database-project-written-in-rust copy.md

 tags: [Rust, DBMS]
 ---

 This month besides adventures like moving into another apartment and having a release on my daily job, I have got time to work on the project, listen to [Andy Pavlo's intro to Database System course](https://www.youtube.com/watch?v=oeYBdghaIjc&list=PLSE8ODhjZXjbohkNBWQs_otTrBTrjyohi), and think through ideas that floated in my mind.
-I will start with what happened to [the database project](https://github.com/alex-dukhno/database) in the code/development perspective and then dump my ideas on what is next.
+I will start with what happened to [the database project](https://github.com/alex-dukhno/database) in the code/development perspective and then write my ideas on what is the future of the project.

 ### PostgreSQL Protocol Extended Query